 - Now go back to the homepage, hover over Design and click Custom size.
 Enter the pixel dimensions of your canvas and click Make it!

 - Go to Canvas Color and click the Transparent canvas box.

 - To open your photo as an overlay, click the Overlays tab on the left-hand side (the butterfly icon), then click the Add your own button at the top.
 Choose your photo from wherever it’s stored.

 - When your photo appears, the Overlay palette will open.
 Click Eraser on the palette, choose an eraser size and hardness, and then erase the background of your photo, leaving just the object or person or large furry creature you want to keep.

 - Click the Basic Edits tab (the first icon on the left-hand side).
 Go to Canvas Color and use the color picker to select your background color.

 - Use overlays from the Geometric group to create the orange rectangle at the bottom and the pointed line in the middle.
 Add your text like we did in the example above.

 - To erase the portion of your image that falls below the line, select your image and use the eraser tool.

-- For the final touch, we added a texture to the background.
-Go to the Textures tab (the weave icon on the left-hand side) and click Smudge.
+- For the final touch, go to the Textures tab (the weave icon on the left-hand side) and click Smudge.
 We chose the second option and used the Fade slider to make the texture more subtle.